Kungbib/swedish-bert-models/README.md

 - **bert-base-swedish-cased-pos** (*experimental*) - a BERT fine-tuned for POS using SUC 3.0.
 - **bert-base-swedish-cased-squad-experimental** (*experimental*) - A first attempt att a Swedish QA using machine translated SQuAD 2.0 dataset
 - **albert-base-swedish-cased-alpha** (*alpha*) - A first attempt at an ALBERT for Swedish.
+- **electra-small-swedish-cased** - Small Electra models (generator and discriminator) trained for one million steps.

 All models are cased and trained with whole word masking.